instaclustr/operator/README.md

 ## Support Contact

 Please reach out to support@instaclustr.com for issues with this Instaclustr Operator.
-Please note that we've disabled the issues feature on this repository and transferred open issues to our Zendesk system.
+Please note that we've disabled the issues feature on this repository.

 The support status of this project is available through https://www.instaclustr.com/support/documentation/announcements/instaclustr-open-source-project-status/.